 Vesa joined Watsi on March 7th, 2016.
-Six years ago, Vesa joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Seven years ago, Vesa joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Vesa's most recent donation traveled 6,100 miles to support Axel, a baby boy from Guatemala, for malnutrition treatment.

 Vesa has funded healthcare for 7 patients in 4 countries.